 About Lynne Morgan, RN, Licensed Acupuncturist

-I am grateful to be able to share the benefit of Acupuncture and Chinese Medicine with you.
-My passion for this medicine began when I found acupuncture and Chinese herbal Medicine extremely helpful in getting me through the strenuous 12 hour night shifts, while working as a nurse.
-Coming from a Western Medicine Background, I didn't understand it initially, but knew that it was valuable in getting me through this time period in my life.
+Lynne is grateful to be able to share the benefit of Acupuncture and Chinese Medicine with you.
+Her passion for this medicine was born when she began to use acupuncture and Chinese herbal medicine to help her through the strenuous 12 hour night shifts, while working as a nurse.
+Coming from a Western Medicine Background, she didn't understand it initially, but knew that it was valuable in getting her through this time period in her life.

-My background includes training not only in acupuncture, but in a wide array of Chinese medicine modalities.
-I am licensed by the state of North Carolina, and recognized by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
-I have 33 years of nursing experience, and 16 years working as an Acupuncturist .
-I have had the pleasure of treating the Veterans for 7 years at the Veterans Health Administration, working with those experiencing PTSD, and traumatic brain injuries and other serious health issues.
-In addition, I worked for the the Huntsman Cancer Institute of University of Utah, assisting patients and their caregivers going through cancer treatments.
-When not working, I enjoy hikes in the mountains, walks on the beach, and spending time with my pets, my family and my friends.
+Her background includes training not only in acupuncture, but in a wide array of Chinese medicine modalities.
+She is licensed by the state of North Carolina, and recognized by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+She has 33 years of nursing experience, and 16 years of experience working as an Acupuncturist.
+She has had the pleasure of treating the Veterans for 7 years at the Veterans Health Administration, working with those experiencing PTSD, and traumatic brain injuries and other serious health issues.
+Additionally, she worked for the Huntsman Cancer Institute of University of Utah, assisting patients and their caregivers going through cancer treatments.
+When Lynne is not working, she enjoy hikes in the mountains, walks on the beach, and spending time with her pets, her family and her friends.

-Your unique health care situation is of the utmost importance to me.
-I am happy to answer any questions you may have regarding how acupuncture and Chinese medicine can benefit you.
-Together we can work toward achieving your health and wellness goals.
+Your unique health care situation is of the utmost importance to Lynne.
+She is happy to answer any questions you may have regarding how acupuncture and Chinese medicine can benefit you.
+She is looking forward to helping you to achieve your health and wellness goals.

 60 minutes - $95

 *Initial intake appointment and consult is a 90 minute appointment

 *Lynne requests you have a small meal or snack within a few hours of your appointment beginning to regulate the blood sugar levels.